 What are the possible side-effects?

-It is not possible to list all the possible side-effects of each antibiotic in this leaflet.
+It is not possible in this leaflet to list all the possible side-effects of each antibiotic.
 However, as with all medicines, there are a number of side-effects that have been reported with each of the different antibiotics.
 If you want more information specific to your antibiotic then you should read the information leaflet that comes with the medicine.

 Most side-effects of antibiotics are not serious.
 Common side-effects include soft stools (faeces), diarrhoea, or mild stomach upset such as feeling sick (nausea).
 Less commonly, some people have an allergic reaction to an antibiotic and some have died from a severe allergic reaction - this is very rare.